The ECA Development Team

 Aparajita

-Based near Manchester (UK), our longest-standing team member also works for the International Council and does techie things, financial and other administration.
+Based near Manchester (UK), he is our Executive Officer and does techie things and various administration.

 Why we do this work

-As a way of answering this question, here are three short videos made by Clear Vision, in which members of the Triratna Buddhist Community talk about the effects that the Buddha, Dharma and Sangha have had on their lives.
+As a way of answering this question, firstly here is a very short video where Maitripa and Viryanaga talk about their work, followed by three videos in which members of the Triratna Buddhist Community talk about the effects that the Buddha, Dharma and Sangha have had on their lives.

 In the second part, members of our community talk about how their practice of the Dharma has deepened over time, and also on their attitudes to death and dying.